maxwills/SeekerDebugger/README.md

 ## Baseline

-Seeker Prototype Queryable Time-Traveling Debugger.
+Seeker: Prototype Scriptable Time-Traveling Queryable Debugger.
 Compatible with Pharo 9.0, Moose Suite 9.0 and Pharo 10 at current date (2022-01-24).

 Do this: